-We had a religious leader claiming he could blow away the virus and a President who asserted that “One day — it’s like a miracle — it will disappear.”
+We had a religious leader claiming he could blow away the virus and a President who asserted, “One day — it’s like a miracle — it will disappear.”

-All of this was happening while bodies were being stored in freezer trucks in NY because the morgue had no more room.
+All this happened while bodies were being stored in freezer trucks in NY because the morgue had no more room.

-There was much fear of the unknown, distrust of politicians, politicians questing trust in the news reporting, and ultimately trying to discredit scientists who have spent their lives studying viruses.
+There was much fear of the unknown, distrust of politicians, questing trust in the news reporting, and ultimately trying to discredit scientists who have spent their lives studying viruses.

 If I hadn’t been triggered before, then a plague of biblical proportions and murderous hornets, which had me terrified, did the trick!

 Then came the second half of 2020

-The contentious campaign and onslaught of political ads spewing hatred ramped up right around the second half of the year.
-This election cycle poured gasoline on our already inflamed emotions.
+The contentious campaign and onslaught of political ads spewing hatred ramped up right around the year’s second half.

-I have never seen anything like it in my life, and triggered doesn’t seem like a strong enough word for how I felt.
+I have never seen anything like it, and triggered doesn’t seem like a strong enough word for how I felt.

 I thought he was going to stop collecting the mail or turn the TV on at all.

 I needed to work hard at a defense mechanism that always came easily: focus on how this could be worse and be thankful it isn’t that bad.